aleksati/WeatherSonification/README.md

 ## Color extraction

 The code splits your screen into 9 sections and extracts information (color temperature, RGB-values, histogram, Time-zone, coordiantes etc.).
-This data gave us an interesting indication of what the weather was like and what the image/camera feed looked like.
-This was then sent to Pure Data via UDP and sonified.
+The data is then sent to Pure Data via UDP for sonification.

 ![one city](onecity.png)